What Is Executive Coaching? The Complete 2026 Guide

 Do the work between sessions.
 Coaching sessions surface the insights and build your action plans.
 Your execution and behavior change happens in between coaching.
 Do the work to get the results.

-Track what's changing.
-Ask for feedback from the people around you.
+Track what’s changing.
+Ask for feedback from the people around you, your team, your direct reports, your board.
 We use a self-assessment across the key domains of your life and leadership to start each coaching program, so you have a clear picture of your starting point.
-You repeat the assessment every quarter to measure what's changing and decide what to focus on next.
+You repeat the assessment every quarter to measure what’s changing and decide what to focus on next.

 Stay in it when it gets uncomfortable.
 Good coaching purposefully pushes you outside of your comfort zone.
 Growth comes from strategizing, pushing, informed experimenting, and learning.